Esylus/Coding-Standards/3_TestingStandards.md

 ## 1. General Testing Principles

-* itGroove adheres to the principles outlined in "Foundations of Software Testing" by Rex Black, Erick Van Veenendaal, Dorothy Graham.
+* itgroove adheres to the principles outlined in "Foundations of Software Testing" by Rex Black, Erick Van Veenendaal, Dorothy Graham.
 Below is a summary by Vineeta Gakhare at https://www.utest.com/articles/seven-testing-principles.

 1. Testing finds defects.
 While testing can show that defects are present, it cannot prove that there are no defects at all.
 One can never assume that there are no defects or the application is 100 percent bug free even if thorough testing is done.